RabbitMQ: How to handle and avoid high CPU or Memory usage

-High CPU usage during a period of time might lead to steal time and your machine might start throttle.
-If the cluster runs low of either RAM or disk space publishing will the halted until your consumers have processed enough messages.
+High CPU usage during a period of time might lead to steal time and your machine might start to throttle.
+If the cluster runs low on either RAM or disk space, publishing will be halted until your consumers have processed enough messages.
 This article describes the most common errors and how to avoid them before they even happen.

-We have during years seen different reasons for crashed or unresponsive CloudAMQP/RabbitMQ servers.
+We have over the years seen different reasons for crashed or unresponsive CloudAMQP/RabbitMQ servers.
 Too many queued messages, high message rate during a long time or frequently opened and closed connections have been the most common reasons for high CPU usage.
-To protect against this we have added and made some tools available that help address performance issues promptly and automatically before they impact your business.
+To protect against this we have made some tools available that help address performance issues promptly and automatically before they impact your business.

 Troubleshooting RabbitMQ